 The Tower is periodically open as part of the Country Park’s Guided Walks programme.
 The Hill, on which the Tower stands commands fine views across Leicestershire and surrounding counties.

-Fact or Fiction? – the Legend associated with Old John Tower
+The Legend associated with Old John Tower

 Legend tells us that Henry 4th Earl of Stamford, raised a great bonfire on the Hill to celebrate the christening of his Grandson, George Harry, (later to become the 6th Earl) who was born on 31st October 1765.

 Twenty one years later, another huge open-air fire was built on the Hill by the 5th Earl on 31st October 1786 as part of the festivities to mark the coming of age of George Harry.
 At the height of the celebrations, a bonfire timber burnt through, falling amongst the guests and accidentally killing an old retainer of the Bradgate Estate called John (could he have been the old miller who was called John?)